code-dot-org/dsco_/README.md

 "@dsco_/my-component": "file:../dsco_/packages/my-component/dsco_-my-component-1.0.0.tgz"
 ```

 5. Run the installation script in the consuming application (via `yarn install`, `npm install`, etc.).
-Now you can import and consume your local package the same as a published package.
+Now you can import and consume your local package as if it were a published package.

+## Developing a Package Locally Within a Consuming Application

+1. Install the relevant package in the consuming application if it isn't already installed.
+   - For unpublished packages, you need to go through [these installation steps](#testinginstalling-an-unpublished-package).
+2. Navigate to the package's root directory and run [`npm link`](https://docs.npmjs.com/cli/v8/commands/npm-link). **Note:** This will create a `package-lock.json` for the package; don't commit it -- Lerna manages our dependencies, but NPM will create the lockfile by default.
+3. From the consuming application, navigate to the `package.json` directory and run `npm link <package>`.
+4. Now you can make changes to your package and see them in the consuming application.
+You have to rebuild (`npm run build` or `npm run build:prod` from the root of this repository) anytime you make a change in order to see that change reflected in the consuming app because the consumer looks at your package's `dist/` output. **Note:** Testing in Code Studio will only work with a production build.

 ## Styleguides